Snowmobiles & OSVs

 Poles and everywhere in between.
 Over 10 years he designed and build

-several snowmobiles before his crowning achievement--the Snow Jeep.
+several highly sucessful over the snow vehicles before his crowning achievement--the Snow Jeep.

 It easily was the best snow machine over many undergoing testing at